winash1618/ft_printf/README.md

 1. make re && gcc main.c libftprintf.a && ./a.out && make fclean

 what is Makefile relink and how to avoid it?

-Ans.
-When you run Makefile with ar rcs $(NAME) $(OBJS) the compilation is only done once after this, only changes will be updated in the libft file when you run make.

 Why the Makefile works without cc?
 Ans.
-The makefile works without cc because it make the object file directly by using ${SRCS:.c=.o}.
-It runs ar rcs $(NAME) $(OBJS) and make libftprintf.a file.
-This library file can be used to run the program.
+I think you allready know.